+1 Knowledge and skills in sports required for lifelong sports 5 2 Verbal and non-verbal Ethics and humanity with rules and fairness communication abilities Embodied Knowledge Diverse values and human Practical skills to maintain and understanding through improve health and fitness in competition and collaboration daily life in sports

 Foreign Languages

-Educational purpose

 This research-oriented university offers three goals for foreign languages.
 The first is for students to become proficient in foreign languages in their academic research activities.
 Second, by learning multiple foreign languages, students can understand the diversity of culture, society, and values, and cultivate their ability to think from multiple perspectives.
 Third, through improving their foreign language competences, students can enhance their communication skills and cross-cultural competences in their future activities in society.

-Educational Content

 Courses for English as the first or second foreign language and elementary foreign languages (German, French, Spanish, Russian, Chinese, and Korean) are offered.
 For international or returnee students studying in English programs, Japanese language courses are offered.

 English Language

 In order for students to be proficient in English in their academic and research activities, an emphasis is provided on learning specific contents with English rather than learning English itself.

 Compulsory Subjects

 English Reading Skills and English Presentation Skills are offered as EGAP (English for General Academic Purposes) courses, which will be a bridge to undergraduate specialized academic English courses.
 In English Reading Skills, students read academic materials intensively and also acquire general academic vocabulary and expressions.
 In English Presentation Skills, students learn the basics of presentations in English necessary for academic communication activities.

-Elective and Free Elective Courses
+I Elective and Free Elective Courses

 Advanced courses or courses related to studying abroad such as English Academic Writing, English Academic Presentation, etc. are offered to suit students' diverse needs.

 Elementary Foreign Languages

 Through learning a specific foreign language for the first time, students learn about the diversity of the world's cultures and societies, acquire the ability to think with multiple perspectives, develop cross-cultural understanding, and use the target language in a practical way.

 Compulsory Subjects

 In Basic xx Language courses, students learn the basic grammar and expressions of the target language, and in Language and Culture of xx Language Areas, students learn not only specific linguistic features but also social and cultural aspects of the language.

-Elective and Free Elective Courses
+I Elective and Free Elective Courses

 Foreign language courses such as Applied xx Language Reading and Applied xx Language Writing are offered for students aiming for intermediate to advanced levels.

 Japanese Language

 Japanese language courses are offered to international students and returnee students on a proficiency level basis.
-Japanese language as a foreign language courses are offered to meet the diverse academic needs of international students.
+Theses courses are offered to meet the diverse academic needs of international students.

-Introductory and Elementary Courses
+- Introductory and Elementary Courses

-Students learn Japanese skills for living in Japan.
+- Students learn Japanese skills for living in Japan.

-Intermediate and Advanced Courses Courses are offered in the four skills of reading, writing, listening, and speaking depending on students' learning objectives.
-Career Support Courses Students will learn Japanese language skills that will help them to independently choose their own career path.
-Characteristics of educational methods Courses that utilize both online and e-learning materials are offered.
+- Intermediate and Advanced Courses

+Courses are offered in the four skills of reading, writing, listening, and speaking depending on students' learning objectives.

+Career Support Courses

+Students will learn Japanese language skills that will help them to independently choose their own career path.

-Graduate students serve as teaching fellows and teaching assistants under the guidance of faculty members to enrich classes.
-Both English and some elementary foreign languages offer three- to four-week language training programs at partner universities overseas, which place emphasis on experiencing the target language and culture of the host country.
-Students receive certificates for their outstanding extracurricular foreign language activities including studying abroad, receiving good grades in foreign language proficiency tests and volunteer activities with foreign languages.
-Standards that should be achieved English Language
+- Courses that utilize both online and e-learning materials are offered. - We have Academic Writing Suport Desk to assist in improving English academic writing skills. - Both English and some elementary foreign languages offer three- to four-week language training programs at partner universities overseas, which place emphasis on experiencing the target language and culture of the host country. - I Students receive certificates for their outstanding extracurricular foreign language activities including studying abroad, receiving good grades in foreign language proficiency tests and volunteer activities with foreign languages.

+English Language